FuboTV Review: Is it A Good Streaming Service for the Sports Fan?

 Recently, FuboTV broadened its content offerings to be more like the other popular streaming services out there.
 Like Sling TV and Hulu Live, it offers many of the most popular channels like HGTV, History Channel, and more.

 One important channel missing from FuboTV’s lineup is ESPN.
 That’s right.
 If you’re looking for a way to watch ESPN without cable, FuboTV isn’t the streaming service for you.

 However, FuboTV does have Fox Sports channels, the Big Ten Network and the opportunity to catch more niche sports, like cycling.

-As with any streaming service you’re considering, it’s important to know what channels matter most to you and whether or not you’ll have access to them.
+As with any streaming service you’re considering, it’s important to know what channels matter most to you.
+That helps you find the best streaming platform for your needs.

 Lifestyle & Entertainment Channels – A&E, AMC, Bravo, Cozi, E!, Food Network, FX, FXM, FXX, FYI, Hallmark Channel, Hallmark Movies and Mysteries, HGTV, History Channel, IFC, Lifetime, Nat Geo Wild, National Geographic, Oxygen, Pop, Sundance TV, Syfy, Travel Channel, Universal Kids, USA, Viceland, WE TV, Smithsonian Channel, Cheddar

 News Channels – BBC America, beIN Connect, CBS News, CNBC, CNBC World, FOX Business Network, FOX News, Fusion, Local Now, MSNBC, The Weather Channel

 You’ll notice that CNN is missing from that list, as is NBC, CBS, and ABC.
 You won’t get access to the major networks in all markets.
 Thankfully, there’s an easy way to get local channels that doesn’t require keeping your pricey cable plan or subscribing to a more expensive streaming service.